Medication Error Lawyer in DC

 When deciding to file a lawsuit, the first step is to contact a firm with a medication error lawyer.
 It’s important to choose a lawyer who has experience litigating these complex cases.

-At Bertram Law Group, PLLC, we’ve handled medication error lawsuits and other medical malpractice claims in the Washington, D.C. area for the past two decades.
+At Bertram & Murphy, we’ve handled medication error lawsuits and other medical malpractice claims in the Washington, D.C. area for the past two decades.
 Our understanding legal team would be happy to guide you through the lawsuit process, explain your compensation options, and help you put your life back together in the aftermath of a medication error.

 To learn more about how a medication error lawyer in D.C. can help you, contact us and schedule a free consultation.